DavidDanso/todo-api/README.md

 ## Project Description

-#### This is a Simple Todo App built with Django, Ajax & the Django REST FRAMEWORK.
+#### This is a Todo App built with Django, Ajax & the Django REST FRAMEWORK.
 Feel free to make changes based on your requirements.

 #### I created this project while learning Django and followed tutorial series from Dennis Ivy on `YOUTUBE`